Brougham Hall

-Brougham Hall is located in the village of Brougham just outside Penrith, Cumbria, England.
+Brougham Hall is a historic house museum located in the village of Brougham just outside Penrith, Cumbria, England.

 History

 The de Burgham family may have held land at Brougham in Edward the Confessor's time and were allowed to keep their position after the Norman Conquest of England, which occurred after 1092 in this region : a Wilfred de Burgham was recorded in the reign of Henry II.
 The de Burghams retained land by military service to the Vieuxpont lords who lived at Brougham Castle close by.

-The hall, usually sold in third parts, passed through the hands of various families in Medieval times.
+The hall, usually sold in third parts, passed through the hands of various families in medieval times.
 Lady Anne Clifford, 14th Baroness de Clifford, the then owner of Brougham Castle, bought one third part of Brougham Hall in 1654.
 Amongst other improvements, she re-built the Hall's chapel, St. Wilfrid's, completed about 1659.
 Lady Anne's attorney-at law and later her steward, James Bird, bought her third of the Hall and manor after her death (1676), being the first person to hold the entirety of the building since the de Broughams.
 The male line of the Birds of Brougham family died out, however, and the then owner of the Hall and estate, Thomas Carleton, sold both to John Brougham of Scales in 1726.
 John Brougham belonged to a separate branch of the old de Brougham family, and was "the most successful member of the Brougham family in the 18th century", being a Commissioner in the Excise service for England as well as a barrister and local squire.

 The oldest part of the hall is the thirteenth-century gateway, followed by the Tudor Hall, which dates back to around 1480–1520.
 The seventeenth-century guardhouse was built by James Bird.
 The Hall was close to the scene of a bloody battle between the Jacobite army of Prince Charles Edward Stuart and Government forces (the Clifton Moor Skirmish), that took place in December 1745.